 Photo CC by Didierlefort

 This is in fact one of the most well-known and popular vacation destinations when it comes to vacationing in the French Polynesia, and for good reason too.
 The small island Northwest of Tahiti has beautiful coral reefs and a crisp, vibrant lagoon; making it the place to go for scuba diving, jet skiing, and kitesurfing.
-Most resorts cater to luxury and romance, making a this island a perfect honeymoon location.
+Most resorts cater to luxury and romance, making a this island one of the best honeymoon destinations.
 Being a primarily “water-lover’s paradise,” practically all bungalows are over water, giving the full on immersion to island culture and to the oceanic atmosphere.
 And if you want to get even more in tune with all that this oceanic island has to offer, there are numerous boat tours that take you around the magnificent island coasts to get a better view of the glistening coral reefs and sea life.

 When choosing not to indulge in relaxing spa treatments, invigorating jet skiing, or amazing shark and Manta ray feeding, you can hike up the scenic Mount Otemanu for a breathtaking photo session or for just an adrenaline-coursing sense of adventure as you trek the 2,500-foot extinct volcano.